Home > Schengen zone > Currency in the Schengen Area

 Liechtenstein uses the Swiss franc (CHF), sharing its currency with neighboring Switzerland.

 Generally speaking, debit and credit cards are accepted in Liechtenstein.
-However, if you’re traveling to the countryside or small towns, it’s best to have some francs with you in case you pop in somewhere that doesn’t have a card reader.
+However, if you’re traveling to the countryside or small towns, it’s best to have some Swiss francs with you in case you pop in somewhere that doesn’t have a card reader.

-The euro (€).
-Lithuania adopted the euro in 2015.
-Whether you're visiting Vilnius or smaller cities, euros are widely accepted.
 Before the euro was adopted as Lithuania’s official currency, the Lithuanian litas was used.

-Debit and credit cards are widely used in Luxembourg.
+Debit and credit cards are widely used.

 The euro (€).
 The euro is the official currency of the Netherlands, which includes popular cities like Amsterdam.

 Before the euro, the Netherlands used the Dutch guilder as its national currency.
+The full transition from guilder to euro was in effect from 2002.

 Digital payment methods like Apple Pay and Google Wallet are very common in the Netherlands, as well as credit and debit cards.
 You should have no problem getting around.